 In the NICU - Neonatal Care

-Guidelines for visiting your baby in the neonatal unit
+Guidelines for caring for your baby in the neonatal unit

 - Respect the privacy of other babies.
 Staff cannot give you information about other babies.